huggingface/datasets/docs/source/using_metrics.rst

     >>> print(score)
     {'score': 48.530827009929865, 'counts': [14, 7, 5, 3], 'totals': [17, 14, 11, 8], 'precisions': [82.3529411764706, 50.0, 45.45454545454545, 37.5], 'bp': 0.9428731438548749, 'sys_len': 17, 'ref_len': 18}

-If needed and if possible for the metric, you can pass additional arguments to the :func:`nlp.Metric.compute` method to control more precisely the behavior of the metric.
+If needed and if possible for the metric, you can pass additional arguments to the :func:`datasets.Metric.compute` method to control more precisely the behavior of the metric.
 These additional arguments are detailed in the metric information.

 For example ``sacrebleu`` accepts the following additional arguments: